MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/create-ingestion-mapping-command.md

 Creates an ingestion mapping that can be associated with a specific format and a specific table or database.

-If a mapping with same name in the given scope already exists, `.create` will fail.
+If a mapping with same name in the given scope already exists, `.create` fails.
 Use [`.create-or-alter`](create-or-alter-ingestion-mapping-command.md) instead.

 ## Permissions